LimnedMoon/FS25-map-enviroment-lighting/README.md

-## A more Realism Colorgrading an d Map Enviroment Setting
+## A more Realism Colorgrading and Map Enviroment Setting
 ## Works best on Scottish and UK Maps
 ## Work in Progress